bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Bad Example #1: For each person, lists their first name, last name, and phone number.
+**Bad Example #1**: For each person, lists their first name, last name, and phone number.
 This is invalid because `People` does not have a property named `phone_number`.

 ```py
 %%pydough
 People(first_name, last_name, phone_number)
 ```

-Bad Example #2: For each person, lists their combined first & last name followed by their email.
+**Bad Example #2**: For each person, lists their combined first & last name followed by their email.
 This is invalid because a positional argument is included after a keyword argument.

 ```py
 %%pydough